Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: The number of degrees of freedom

 which are are two \textit{linear constraints} on the $\epsilon_i$.
 This means that we only need to specify $N-2$ of them to know them all.
 In the $N$ dimensional space of the $\epsilon_i$ we have eliminated two directions, so there can be no Gaussian fluctuations along them.
 However the other $N-2$ dimensions are unchanged, and will have the same Gaussian fluctuations as before.
 Thus $\chi^2$ has the distribution of a sum of squares of $N-2$ Gaussian random variables.
 We can intuitively understand why there are $N-2$ degrees of freedom rather than $N$ by considering the case of $N=2$.
 The fit goes perfectly through the two points so one has $\chi^2=0$ exactly.
 This implies that there are zero degrees of freedom since, on average, each degree of freedom adds 1 to $\chi^2$.

-Clearly this argument can be generalized to any fitting function which depends \textit{linearly} on $M$ fitting parameters, with the result that $\chi^2$ has the distribution of a sum of squares of $N_\text{DOF} = N-M$ Gaussian random variables, in which the quantity $N_\text{DOF}$ is called the ``number of degrees of freedom''.
+Clearly this argument can be generalized to any fitting function which depends \textit{linearly} on $M$ fitting parameters, assuming Gaussian noise on the data.
+The result is that $\chi^2$ has the distribution of a sum of squares of $\NDOF = N-M$ Gaussian random variables, in which the quantity $\NDOF$ is called the ``number of degrees of freedom''.

 Even if the fitting function depends non-linearly on the parameters, this last result is often taken as a reasonable approximation.